giuliodondi/kOS-Shuttle-OPS3/README.md

 The program is able to take the Shuttle from Entry Interface all the way to wheels stop completely automatically with the DAP set to AUTO.
 It's also possible to fly a complete reentry in CSS but there are a couple quirks to keep in ming dring both entry and TAEM, more on this later.

+The DAP will rely on RCS from entry interface all the way to below Mach 1.
+You may disable RCS on the forward fuselage, but keep all actuation toggles enabled on the OMS pods.
 I do not advise you to disengage the DAP at all above Mach 2, if you do you definitely need the KSP SAS and RCS and even so you might lose control very quickly.